Rob Parker (rugby league): Rugby Union

 An accomplished performer in both front and second row.
 Whilst at the Bradford Bulls, Parker was loaned out to Wakefield RFC where he made seven rugby union appearances over two seasons.

 International

 He was appointed England captain in 2004 and led England to the European Nations Cup.
 Parker won 3 caps for England while at the Bradford Bulls in 2004 against Russia, France and Ireland.

 He was signed by the Warrington Wolves for 2006's Super League XI, released from his contract at the end of the 2008 season.
 After joining Salford City Reds he was announced as their new club captain on 10 February after long-serving captain Malcolm Alker was stripped of the captaincy during pre-season.

-In July 2011, he went on loan to the Castleford Tigers (Heritage No. 919).
+In July 2011, he went on loan to the Castleford Tigers.
 Parker joined hometown club the Leigh Centurions in time for the 2012 Co-operative Championship season.